markomanninen/hyml/doc/minimal.rst

 If Hy does not exist on your computer, it will be installed (or updated to the version 0.12.1 or greater) at the same time.

+At the moment, the latest version of HyML is 0.2.6 (pre-release).

 Import
 ~~~~~~